General

 Can my child do an Apogee trip with a friend?

 Yes.
 A maximum of two friends or family members may attend the same Apogee trip together.
 If you would like to attend a program with someone, please indicate their name on your application.
-Additionally, we limit the number of friend pairs on an individual Apogee program to three.
+Additionally, we generally limit the number of friend pairs on an individual Apogee program to three.
 For more information, see our Sibling and Friends Policy.

 I’m an Apogee alum and want to go on a trip with the same people who were on my trip last year!
 Is this possible?